DO I NEED A FACEBOOK GROUP

 As you can see, a Facebook group has several benefits and don't get me wrong so does a Facebook page.
 However, I do recommend that you have both platforms in your digital marketing strategy.
 Maybe not right away, but at some point, a Facebook group should be included.

 As a side note, I can tell you that 99% of my clients come from Facebook groups and a majority are from my personal community, Fearless Entrepreneurial Women.
 Groups are incredibly powerful and are a hot spot for your dream clients.
 I can build the know, like, and trust factor with prospects in my community faster than any other platform.

 I'm able to be ME!
 I am real, raw, and authentic.
 I share intimate details about my life and business in my community that I don't always share on other platforms.
 I'm able to support the members more to make an impact since they genuinely want to be there.
 I can build the know, like, and trust factor by answering questions, hosting training, doing live streams, and more.
 I make my group feel like a slumber party.
 We have fun, and it's all about community over competition.
 My community wouldn't be what it is without its members.
 They truly make it the best virtual club.

 Moreover, both have their perks and can help you significantly in your business.
 For example, both platforms allow you to:

-- increase your reach so that your are getting in front of your tribe
+increase your reach so that you are getting in front of your tribe

 Alright, in the comments below: Do you have a Facebook group?
 If not, what's holding you back from starting one?
 If so, what are you currently struggling with in regards to your Facebook group?